Conjecture on Maximal Sublattices of Finite Semidistributive Lattices and Beyond: Convex Geometries

 \section{Convex Geometries}

-In this section we prove Theorem \ref{BigCGThm}, which describes precisely what the complements of maximal sublattices of CGs with $cdim=2$ can be.
-As we'll see, these complements can have at most 2 maximal elements.
-As all convex geometries are SD$_\vee$ lattices, everything from Section \ref{SDjoin} holds for convex geometries.
+In this section we prove Theorem \ref{BigCGThm}, which describes precisely what the complements of maximal sublattices of CGs with can be.
+As we will see, these complements can have at most 2 maximal elements.
+As all convex geometries are SD lattices, everything from Section \ref{SDjoin} holds for convex geometries.

-Recall that a CG with $cdim=n$ has a maximal anti-chain of meet irreducible elements of size $n$, and maximal elements in the complement of a maximal sublattice are meet irreducibles.
-Thus, the complement of a maximal sublattice of a CG with $cdim=n$ can have at most $n$ maximal elements itself.
-Figure \ref{fig:maxnumbermaxelements} shows that we can find CGs of $cdim=n$ that have complements of maximal sublattices with exactly $n$ maximal elements.
-It explains how you can build a CG with $cdim=n$ that has a maximal sublattice whose complement has $n$ distinct maximal elements.
-One can check that $[2,12]\cup[2,24]\cup\cdots\cup [2,2n]$ is the complement of a maximal sublattice with $n$ maximal elements.
+Recall that a CG with has a maximal antichain of meet irreducible elements of size , and maximal elements in the complement of a maximal sublattice are meet irreducibles.
+Thus, the complement of a maximal sublattice of a CG with can have at most maximal elements itself.
+Figure \ref{fig:maxnumbermaxelements} shows that we can find CGs of that have complements of maximal sublattices with exactly maximal elements.
+One can check that is the complement of a maximal sublattice with maximal elements.

-Let $\calG =\left< X, \calG \right>$ be a convex geometry.
-If $x\in X$, then we let $(x)$ denote the smallest convex set of $X$ containing $x$.
-It will always be join irreducible in a standard closure system and thus in convex geometries and every join irreducible element of a convex geometry $\calG =\left< X, \calG \right>$ is $(x)$ for some $x\in X$.
-Furthermore, in convex geometries if $x\neq y$ then $(x)\neq (y)$.
+Let be a convex geometry.
+If , then we let denote the smallest convex set of containing .
+It will always be join irreducible in a standard closure system and thus in convex geometries and every join irreducible element of a convex geometry is for some .
+Furthermore, in convex geometries if then .

 For this section we refer you to the definition of convex geometry and related concepts from Definition \ref{manydefs}(\ref{CGdef}) in Section \ref{preliminaries}.